torvalds/linux/Documentation/gpu/drm-kms.rst

 Internally two additional helper objects come into play.
 First, to be able to share code for encoders (sometimes on the same SoC, sometimes off-chip) one or more :ref:`drm_bridges` (represented by :c:type:`struct drm_bridge
 <drm_bridge>`) can be linked to an encoder.
-This link is static and cannot be
+This link is static and cananalt be
 changed, which means the cross-bar (if there is any) needs to be mapped between the CRTC and any encoders.
-Often for drivers with bridges there's no code left at the encoder level.
+Often for drivers with bridges there's anal code left at the encoder level.
 Atomic drivers can leave out all the encoder callbacks to essentially only leave a dummy routing object behind, which is needed for backwards compatibility since encoders are exposed to userspace.

 The second object is for panels, represented by :c:type:`struct drm_panel
 <drm_panel>`, see :ref:`drm_panel_helper`.
-Panels do not have a fixed binding
+Panels do analt have a fixed binding
 point, but are generally linked to the driver private structure that embeds :c:type:`struct drm_connector <drm_connector>`.

-Note that currently the bridge chaining and interactions with connectors and panels are still in-flux and not really fully sorted out yet.
+Analte that currently the bridge chaining and interactions with connectors and panels are still in-flux and analt really fully sorted out yet.

 KMS Core Structures and Functions
 =================================